-Video integration in the operating room allows clinicians to share surgical video from and to anywhere.
+OR video integration allows clinicians to share surgical video from and to anywhere.
 In this picture, video sources can be selected via a user interface and displayed on different surgical displays in the operating room.

-When using an IP integration system, network latency can slow down video and image downloads.
+When using an IP-based OR video integration system, network latency can slow down video and image downloads.
 To counter that, some systems apply various forms of image compression.
 This is not recommended in surgical imaging because compression always leads to quality loss and image artefacts when transferring images.

 Uncompressed video captures every detail, which is vital during image-guided surgery.
 Images and data are always correct, and there’s no delay due to reconstruction of data.
 In the operating room, it is recommended for both primary and secondary video distribution.

-IP-based video integration in the operating room, also called “OR-over-IP”, has proven to reduce complexity in today’s operating rooms.
+IP-based OR video integration has proven to reduce complexity in today’s operating rooms.
 By offering a standard architecture, it simplifies installation and set-up times in the OR.
 Remote capabilities offer additional efficiency benefits.
 What’s more, IP-based video integration enables backward compatibility with current systems as well as compatibility with new technologies as techniques for surgery evolve.